How Long Does It Take for Liposuction Scars to Heal?Body Plastic Surgery

 Usually, doctors recommend surgical treatment to patients with severe and prominent liposuction scars.
 This method is invasive, and you must face the complications of anesthesia and another surgery.
 In most cases, liposuction scars are small (0.05 to 1 cm long) and do not require surgical treatment.

 Platelet-rich plasma can help skin regeneration by increasing the level of growth factor.
 PRP is prepared from the patient’s blood and is sometimes combined with fat grafts to remove deep scars.
-Since liposuction scars are shallow, this method is seldomly used for them.
+Since liposuction scars are shallow, this method is seldom used for them.

 How to Prevent Scarring after Liposuction?